anima-wg/signed-grasp/draft-carpenter-anima-grasp-ext-sign.md

 # Format of the GRASP M_FLOOD Signature Option

+This section describes how a signature can be attached to a complete GRASP M_FLOOD message.

+## Signing a message

+This section describes how a M_FLOOD message may be signed as a whole, covering all the embedded objectives if there are several.

 The formal definition of the GRASP M_FLOOD message is extended as follows, defined in fragmentary CDDL {{RFC8610}}.